-The Underwriters have advised the Company that they currently intend to make a market with respect to the Common Stock.
-However, the Underwriters are not obligated to do so, and any market-making with respect to the Common Stock may be discontinued at any time without notice.
-Because Lehman Brothers Inc. is an affiliate of the Company, Lehman Brothers Inc. will be required to deliver a current "market-maker" prospectus and otherwise comply with the registration requirements of the Securities Act in connection with any secondary market sale of the Common Stock, which may affect its ability to continue market-making activities.
+There is no existing trading market for the Notes, and there can be no assurance regarding the future development of a market for the Notes or the ability of the Holders of the Notes to sell their Notes or the price at which such Holders may be able to sell their Notes.
+If such market were to develop, the Notes could trade at prices that may be higher or lower than their initial offering price depending on many factors, including prevailing interest rates, the Company's operating results and the market for similar securities.
+The Underwriters have advised the Company that they currently intend to make a market with respect to the Notes.
+However, the Underwriters are not obligated to do so, and any market making with respect to the Notes may be discontinued at any time without notice.
+Because Lehman Brothers Inc. is an affiliate of the Company, Lehman Brothers Inc. will be required to deliver a current "market-maker" prospectus and otherwise comply with the registration requirements of the Securities Act in connection with any secondary market sale of the Notes, which may affect its ability to continue market-making activities.
 See "Underwriting".
+No assurance can be given as to the liquidity of or the trading market for the Notes.